andrewbumNC/updated-portfolio/readme.md

 ## Updated Portfolio

 # Introduction:
 The purpose of this is to highlight my developing knowledge and abilities as a developer.

 # Content:
-Under the my work section you will find four of my earliest projects as I learned how to code HTML, CSS and JS.
+Under the my work section you will find four of my earliest projects that I completed as began learning html, css, and js.

 # Github:
 https://github.com/andrewbumNC/updated-portfolio